Some high-profile wealth industry figures are joined by Family Wealth Report at a major conference in New York City on November 1.

 (Repeat of article)

-Besides such topics as investment management ideas, the challenges of ultra-low interest rates and complexities of inheritance are subjects around managing aviation assets, luxury residences, education and healthcare.
-The conference agenda is designed to examine clients’ needs as a single whole.
+Besides such topics as investment management ideas, the challenges of ultra-low interest rates and the complexities of inheritance, managing aviation assets, luxury residences, education and healthcare will also be covered.
+The conference agenda is designed to examine clients’ needs holistically.

 At this Family Wealth Report conference, we work with several commercial partners and invite, on a complimentary basis, private family office executives, wealth owners, and senior executives at independent firms serving UHNW clients.
-As a constructive critic of the industry, we want this conference to help shape governance of family offices, such as by focusing on the need for expertise and use of technology.
+As a constructive critic of the industry, we want this conference to help shape the governance of family offices by focusing on the need for expertise and use of technology.

 This conference, like those held previously, is an opportunity for attendees to dive deep into key issues, as well as make new contacts and catch up with existing ones.

-The focus of the conference then shifts towards lifestyle management and the complexities around it – aviation, residences, healthcare and education.
+The focus of the conference then shifts towards lifestyle management and the arising complexities, as well as aviation, residences, healthcare and education.
 This panel discussion includes contributions from Susan Sofronas, client services managing director of Geller Advisors and Frazer Rice, of Wealth Actually.
 Your correspondent will also chair this panel.
-Sticking with discussions of such big-ticket items is a presentation from David Norton, partner and head of aviation practice at Shackelford, Bowen, McKinley & Norton, on aviation issues.
+Sticking with discussions of such big-ticket items is a presentation from David Norton, partner and head of aviation practice at Shackelford, Bowen, McKinley & Norton, on aviation matters.

-The afternoon sessions start with issues around inheritors’ dilemmas.
+The afternoon sessions start with a look at inheritors’ dilemmas.
 A keynote speech on this subject will be given by industry luminary and regular commentator Charles Lowenhaupt.
-A panel discussion follows around the changing face of philanthropy, facilitated by Rebecca Meyer, Consultant at Relative Solutions, with contributions from Maura Cunningham, founder of Rock The Street, Wall Street, Kim Laughton, president of Schwab Charitable, and Walter Sweet, senior vice president, Rockefeller Philanthropy Advisors.
+A panel discussion follows on the changing face of philanthropy, facilitated by Rebecca Meyer, Consultant at Relative Solutions, with contributions from Maura Cunningham, founder of Rock The Street, Wall Street, Kim Laughton, president of Schwab Charitable, and Walter Sweet, senior vice president, Rockefeller Philanthropy Advisors.

-Attention then moves towards a presentation on “optimizing the family office formula”, given by Gemma Leddy, partner-in-charge, PKF O’Connor Davies Family Office, and Marc Rinaldi, partner-in-charge, PKF O’Connor Davies.
+Attention then moves onto a presentation on “optimizing the family office formula”, given by Gemma Leddy, partner-in-charge, PKF O’Connor Davies Family Office, and Marc Rinaldi, partner-in-charge, PKF O’Connor Davies.